 Launch your Visual Basic .NET or Visual Studio software.
-When the software first loads, you'll see a screen something like this one, if you have the 2008 version:
+When the software first loads, you'll see a screen something like this one, if you have Visual Studio Express 2012:

-If you have VB NET 2012, your opening screen will look like this:
+If you have Visual Studio Express 2013, the software will look like this:

-If you look in the Name textbox at the bottom, you'll see it says "WindowsApplication1".
+If you look in the Name textbox at the bottom, you'll see it says WindowsApplication1 or WindowsApp1.
 This is the default name for your projects.
 It's not a good idea to keep this name.
 After all, you don't want all of your projects to be called "WindowsApplication1", "WindowsApplication2", etc. So click inside this textbox and change this Name to the following:

 My First Project